Selected Leadership & Outreach

 Autostraddle Camp (A-Camp)

-I have served as a Conference and Workshop Organizer and Staff Member at Autostraddle Camp (A-Camp) since 2012, for five camps.
+I have served as a Conference and Workshop Organizer and Staff Member at Autostraddle Camp (A-Camp) between 2012 and 2015, for five camps.
 A-Camp is a yearly, week-long conference organized by Autostraddle that focuses on outreach toward queer women, especially queer women of color, gender non-conforming and non-binary people, and queer transwomen and queer transwomen of color.
 Events organized for A-Camp include:

 Video Game and Queerness Panel titled "8 Bits, Boss Keys and Belonging: Gaming, Identity, and Queer Community"